wavevision/dependent-selectbox/README.md

 - `form: HTMLFormElement` – the form in which the event has been triggered
 - `dependentSelectBoxes: HTMLSelectElement[]` – an array of all dependent select boxes in the form

-The first event also contains `data` property, which is an object containing:
+The former event also contains `data` property, which is an object containing:

 - `trigger: string` – HTML `id` of a parent that triggered the event
 - `values: Record<string, boolean | number | string | null>` – object with values of all parents of the select box(es)
-  whose parent triggered the event (`name` properties of parent elements are used as keys)
+  whose parent triggered the event (HTML `name` properties of parent elements are used as keys)

+The latter one contains `response` object of objects, in which keys are HTML `id` attributes of updated select boxes and values are:

+- `disabled: boolean` – select box state
+- `items: string` – inner HTML of the select box

 Please, refer to [Naja docs](https://naja.js.org) to find out more about its extensions.